 "Central to this is the acknowledged clinical judgement of practitioners and their ability to risk manage the delivery of dental care, as service provision is re-commenced."

-The CDO in England has issued guidance dated 19 May 2020; A Prompt to Prepare and the associated statements (dated 19 May 2020) and Standard Operating Procedure: Transition to recovery (4 June 2020).
+The CDO in England has issued guidance; A Prompt to Prepare and the associated statements (dated 19 May 2020) and Standard Operating Procedure: Transition to recovery (4 June 2020).

 The CDO in Scotland has set out a phased approach for the remobilisation of NHS dental services.

-On 25 May 2020, the Scottish Clinical Effectiveness Programme (SCEP) produced a 'live document' toolkit entitled Resuming general dental services following COVID-19 shutdown: A guide and implementation tools for general dental practice.
+On 25 May 2020, the Scottish Dental Clinical Effectiveness Programme (SDCEP) produced a 'live document' toolkit entitled Resuming general dental services following COVID-19 shutdown: A guide and implementation tools for general dental practice (updated 12 June).

 The CDO in Wales has set out the move towards the next phase of the response to the COVID-19 virus.
 The plan includes:

 In Northern Ireland, the Department of Health published: